 Prizes.
 Eight (8) qualifying prizes will be awarded in this Contest.
 Each winner will receive:

-FOUR (4) GENERAL ADMISSION TICKETS FOR WINNER AND UP TO THREE (3) GUESTS.
+FOUR (4) 2-PARK 1-DAY PARK-TO-PARK TICKETS FOR ADMISSION TO UNIVERSAL STUDIOS FLORIDA AND UNIVERSAL ISLANDS OF ADVENTURE FOR WINNER AND UP TO THREE (3) GUESTS.

 ONE (1) UNIVERSAL ORLANDO RESORT 1-DAY REGULAR PARKING ACCESS FOR WINNER AND UP TO THREE (3) GUESTS (VALID FOR ONE (1) VEHICLE).